libretro/docs/docs/library/fbneo.md

 ## Cheats

-You can either use the RetroArch cheat feature, or download a pack of FBNeo native cheats from [here](https://github.com/finalburnneo/FBNeo-cheats/archive/master.zip) and uncompress them into the `SYSTEM_DIRECTORY/fbneo/cheats/` folder, then they'll become available through core options, using a MAME `cheat.dat` file should also work.
+You can either use the RetroArch cheat feature, or download a pack of FBNeo native cheats from [here](https://github.com/finalburnneo/FBNeo-cheats/archive/master.zip) and uncompress them into the `SYSTEM_DIRECTORY/fbneo/cheats/` folder, then they'll become available through core options (`Quick Menu > Options`, **NOT** `Quick Menu > Cheats`), using a MAME `cheat.dat` file should also work.

 ## F.A.Q